zanith

 Real schemas.
 Real SQL.
 No magic on the wire.

-Every example below uses the schema on the right.
-A typed call on the model API on the left, the parameterized SQL Zanith generates on the right.
+Every example below uses the same .zanith schema.
+A typed call on the left, the parameterized SQL Zanith generates on the right.
 Read both — the gap between them is the engine.

 model User {